 Black Friday is one of the most hectic and exciting times when shopping centers are jam-packed, and people are busy shopping.
 Many stores give huge discounts and other tempting offers during that time.

-As Black Friday is one of the favorite times for people to splurge some money, businesses should leverage the moment.
-Creating Black Friday videos for campaigns becomes necessary to attract audiences and turn them into paying buyers.
+Creating Black Friday videos for campaigns becomes necessary to attract audiences and turn them into customers.

 However, creating a winning Black Friday video has never been easy.
-So, we picked and compiled seven effective Black Friday video examples from big companies.
-Those that made it to the list below are budget friendly and suitable for small businesses.
+I compiled seven effective Black Friday video examples from big companies.

 7 Black Friday Videos Examples